made2591/blog.madeddu.xyz/_posts/2019-05-23-contact-form.md

 Don't forget to provide the right permissions to invoke the lambda!

 {% highlight js %}
-// give to pipeline permission to invoke the invalidation lambda new lambda.CfnPermission(this, props.stage.toString() + "-contacts-lambda", {
+// give to pipeline permission to invoke the sns lambda new lambda.CfnPermission(this, props.stage.toString() + "-contacts-lambda", {
     functionName: this.snslambda.functionArn,
     action: "lambda:InvokeFunction",